 Your enterprise executives and high-level leaders can help to close the gap by simply expressing an interest in the organization’s security.
 For example, leaders should ask their security team about important initiatives that are currently unfunded.
 In addition, leaders should communicate broadly that the Security team is not solely responsible for security any more than the Sales team is solely responsible for sales.
 Neither Sales nor Security thrives within a strict organizational silo.
 Both benefit from interdepartmental collaboration and support.

-By educating, having a clear understanding of the budget and its reach, as well as managing human errors and taking the opportunity to lead, your executive team will be well on its way to closing the dangerous gap between themselves and your enterprise’s IT security.
-Need more help determining how to educate and manage human errors?
-Check out our white paper titled "Connecting Executive Leadership with Enterprise Security".
+By educating, having a clear understanding of the budget and its reach, as well as managing human errors and taking the opportunity to lead, your executive team will be well on its way to closing the dangerous gap between themselves and your enterprise’s IT security needs.
+Check out our white paper titled "Connecting Executive Leadership with Enterprise Security" and get access to a checklist you can use a guide to improving the alignment between your executives and your Security team.